Let go of anxiety

 Sleep difficulties, such as problems in falling or staying asleep

 Because anxiety is so common, we are able class them into several types.
 These are the ones most treated at Hypnosis with Nellie.

 Generalised anxiety disorder:

 This is the most common anxiety disorder.
-People with the disorder are not always able to identify the cause of their anxiety.
-It involves excessive, long-lasting anxiety, and worries about nonspecific life events, objects, and situations.
+It involves excessive, long-lasting anxiety, and worries about life events, objects, and situations.
 You might not always be aware of the cause of your anxiety.

-This is a fear of negative judgment from others in social situations or of public embarrassment.
-Social anxiety includes a range of feelings, such as stage fright, a fear of intimacy, and anxiety around humiliation and rejection.
-It can cause people to avoid public situations and human contact to the point that everyday life becomes extremely difficult
+This is a fear of judgment from others in social situations.
+Social anxiety can cover a range of things, such as stage fright, a fear of intimacy, and anxiety around humiliation and rejection.
+It can cause you to avoid public situations and human contact to the point that everyday life becomes extremely difficult.

-Panic attacks are brief or sudden attacks of intense terror and apprehension.
+Panic attacks are brief or sudden attacks of intense terror.
 It could even feel as if you are having a heart attack.
-Panic Attacks can come on quickly and usually only last a few minutes.
-Although, some panic attacks might last for hours
+Panic attacks can come on quickly and usually only last a few minutes.

 Possible causes include: